spapas/spapas.github.io/content/easy-immutable-objects.rst

 This gets difficult and error prone very soon - and what happens if you later need to add another attribute to your state?

-Thankfully, there's the `Object.assign`_ method!
+The correct way to implement this would be to enumerate all properties of state except 'counter', copy them to a new object, and then assign counter+1 to the new object's counter attribute.
+You could implement this by hand however, thankfully, there's the `Object.assign`_ method!
 This method will copy all attributes from a list of objects to an object which will return as a result and is defined like this:

 .. code-block:: javascript

     Object.assign(target, ...sources)

-The ``target`` parameter is the object that will retrieve all attributes from ``sourcess`` (which is a variadic argument you can have as many sources as you want - even 0; in this case the target will be returned).
-For a quick example, running
+The ``target`` parameter is the object that will retrieve all attributes from ``sources`` (which is a variadic argument - you can have as many sources as you want - even 0; in this case the target will be returned).
+For a quick example, running:

 .. code-block:: javascript